6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

     ```bash
     usermod -aG wheel seva
     ```
-    - To apply changes we need to log out or reboot, execute comman directly on VM:
+    - To apply the changes, you need to log out or reboot.
+Execute the following command directly on the VM:
      ```bash
     exit
     ```